Ferrari takes Le Mans pole for first time in 50 years - Speedcafe

 When the session went back green, the Toyota GR010 Hybrids took a final shot at the Ferraris, but the fastest of the World Endurance Championship leaders, Kiwi Brendon Hartley in the #8, was unable to split the Ferraris and had to settled for third on the grid.

-Porsche elected to sit out the first fifteen minutes of the qualifying session.
-The #75 clocked the fourth fastest time, and the sister # 5 will start in seventh.
+Porsche elected to sit out the first 15 minutes of the qualifying session.
+The #75 clocked the fourth fastest time, and the sister #5 will start in seventh.

 The remaining six Hypercars couldn’t get any closer than seven-tenths of a second to the pair of prancing horses.